TheTyrannicalOne/World-of-Warcraft/_retail_/Interface/AddOns/GTFO/ReadMe.txt

 * Native support for custom sounds
 * Added Dragonflight spells (world)
 * Added Dragonflight spells for Vault of the Incarnates

+5.0.1
+* Added an ignore option for lava pools and campfires
+* Added Dragonflight spells (world)
+* Added Dragonflight spells for Vault of the Incarnates
+* Added Dragonflight spells for The Azure Vault